-Seneca Park Zoo has a troop of 12 baboons: 7 females (Pimento, Ursala, Pearl, Sabina, Peperella, Olive Oil, Olivella) and 5 males (Mansino, Jefferson Jr., Kalamata, Samson, Pico-de-Limon).
+Seneca Park Zoo has a troop of 10 baboons: 6 females (Pimento, Pearl, Sabina, Peperella, Olive Oil, Olivella) and 4 males (Mansino, Jefferson Jr., Kalamata, Pico-de-Limon).
 Pimento, the dominant female, is most established in the baboon hierarchy.
-The baboons are mostly active during the day.
-They can be seen playing with the enrichment toys, running and grooming one another.
+The baboons can be found enjoying enrichment items, running around their habitat, and grooming one another.

 International Union for Conservation of Nature (IUCN) Red List status: Lower risk; Least concern.
 The olive baboon is the most widespread African primate.

-Found in 25 countries throughout equatorial Africa, the olive baboon inhabits the African grasslands called the savannah.
+Found in 25 countries throughout equatorial Africa, the olive baboon inhabits the African grasslands called the savanna.

 Olive baboons have a diverse omnivorous diet.
 They eat everything from plants, flowers, fruits, shoots and twigs, insects, lizards, frogs and turtles.

 Olive baboons live in groups of 15 to 150, with many females, a few males and the offspring.